hsmwf/hhsmwf.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am currently a Ph.D. researcher at the Karlsruhe Institute of Technology (KIT) in Germany, affiliated with the **"Logic of Autonomous Dynamical Systems"** research group.
-My primary research area centers around formal verification techniques for autonomous systems, with a specific interest in their application to robotics.

-Before starting my Ph.D. at KIT, I earned a degree in Industrial Mathematics.
-During my academic journey, I developed a deep interest in robotics and machine learning.
-Notably, I was a member of the RoboCup SPL team HULKs e.V., where I focused on key aspects such as localization, sensor fusion, and object detection, all aimed at enhancing game state representation.
-This experience also allowed me to collaborate effectively within an interdisciplinary team, primarily comprising Computer Science students.
+I am trained as a data scientist during my undergrad at UCSD, so I’m part mathematician and part programmer 🧑‍🤝‍🧑.
+Right now, I consider myself as an applied researcher in the domain of machine learning and artificial intelligence, because there are a lot of exciting work in this field.

+Currently, I am a graduate student at the University of Toronto’s Master of Science in Applied Computing program with a concentration in computer science.

+Some of my areas of interest are:

+Machine reasoning and reinforcement learning 🧠 Application of graph neural network (GNN) 🌳
+Generative modeling method ♺
+and more…
+More specifically, I have done research/projects in:

+Model neuron activation dynamics with ML method 🧬 Generate Graph adversarial examples with WGAN 🤺
-As a Ph.D. researcher at KIT, my current research focuses on advancing **formal verification** techniques for autonomous systems, particularly in the context of **robotics**.
-If you would like to get in touch or explore potential **collaborations**, please feel free to reach out to me at **jonathan[dot]hellwig[at]kit[dot]edu**.
+Image caption generation on user uploaded pictures 📱 If you are interested in my experience and projects, please take a look at my project page and cv, also feel free to reach out to me at **jonathan[dot]hellwig[at]kit[dot]edu**